lume/lume/examples/GoogleNow/README.md

 This will create a `build` directory with a bundled `app.js` and minified `app.min.js` files.
 Keep in mind you will need to copy over other assets, such as images, fonts, CSS and the index.html file.

+##Trademarks

+- Google logo - © 2016 Google Inc, used with permission.
+Google and the Google logo are registered trademarks of Google Inc.
+- Images - Taken from [this example](http://framerjs.com/examples/preview/#google-now-overview.framer) from [Framerjs](http://framerjs.com/)